zirman/suspenders-js/README.md

 });

 scope.launch(function* () {
-  // This will resume before all coroutines launched from anotherCoroutine() have completed. const x = yield* anotherCoroutine.call(this);
+  // This will resume BEFORE all coroutines launched from anotherCoroutine() have completed. const x = yield* anotherCoroutine.call(this);
   console.log(x);
 });